AlexLightbringer/shorten_link_service/README.md

 4. The short link will be displayed below.
 Click the "Copy" button to copy it to your clipboard.

+To custom a long URL:

+1. Enter the long URL you want to shorten into the input field.

+2. Click the "Send" button to generate a short link.

+3. To create a custom short link

+4. Enter the desired custom short link in the "Enter custom short link" field.

+5. Click the "Save" button to save the custom short link.

+6. The generated short link will be displayed below.
+To copy it to your clipboard, click the "Copy" button.

-5. You can use the short link to navigate to the corresponding long URL.
+You can use the short link (either the automatically generated one or the custom one you saved) to navigate to the corresponding long URL.

 ## API